tanaka774/puyo_mountain/README.md

 ## puyo mountain
 What's here is the source code of [puyo mountain](https://puyo-mountain.vercel.app/)
-Japanese game explanation is [here](https://puyo-camp.jp/posts/172682) (this is explained with some pics so more understandable.)

 ## What is this game?
 This is the copy game of puyopuyo and I'm adding my own game mode.